Data anchoring consists in building a time-stamped proof of existence for a data by linking it to a tamper resistant and time-stamped blockchain.

 You can use tags to classify and search your anchors.
 Tags are for your eyes only.
 You provide them as a set of labels classifying your anchors in a way that is only meaningful to you.
 Tags are not used by the verification process nor included into the anchoring receipt.
 Since tags are indexed to allow very fast searches by tags, we encourage you not to add too many tags to your anchors.

-If you lose the anchored data, it will be impossible to prove the anchoring process.
-It's therefore very important to carefully save the anchored data.
+If you lose the proven data, it will be impossible to verify any proof related to it.
+It's therefore very important to carefully save the proven data next to its proofs.

 Don't panic!
-Woleet can re-generate any anchoring receipt as we keep the useful information to rebuild it on demand.
+Woleet can re-generate any proof receipt as we keep the useful information to rebuild it on demand.
 You can ask for a receipt via our web interface or our API.

-The proof format used by Woleet is open and interoperable: a proof receipt built by Woleet is verifiable by anyone with an internet access and tools compatible with this format.
+The proof format used by Woleet is open and the verification process is documented and independent from Woleet: a proof receipt built by Woleet is verifiable by anyone with an internet access and tools compatible with this proof format.

 You just have to share the proof receipt and the data to be verified.
-The recipient will be able to use any compatible tool to verify this operation.
-We also provide a share link to send to anyone who wants to verify a blockchain proof.
+The recipient will be able to use any compatible tool to verify the proof.
+We also provide sharable URLs that can be sent to anyone wanting to verify a proof.

 Bitcoin is a currency, a network and a protocol.
 Woleet uses Bitcoin as a commodity useful to share an internationally verifiable timestamped truth.